glic3rinu/passlib/docs/password_hash_api.rst

         Common settings keywords include ``salt`` and ``rounds``.

     :raises ValueError:
-        * if settings are invalid and not correctable.
+        * if settings are invalid and handler cannot correct them.
-          (eg: provided salt contains invalid characters / length).
+          (eg: a provided salt contains invalid characters / length causes an error, but an out of range rounds value is silently clipped).

         * if a context kwd contains an invalid value, or was required but omitted.